 Korean eggplant side dish (gaji namul) served over a bowl of rice.

 Gaji namul can go with pretty much any Korean main dishes.
-You can serve it alongside all sorts of foods such as bulgogi, Korean spicy pork, and chicken bulgogi.
+You can serve it alongside all sorts of foods such as beef bulgogi or Korean spicy pork.

 Korean eggplant side dish is presented in a small serving dish with chopsticks.